Organized crime in Italy: 'Ndrangheta

 The 'Ndrangheta cells are loosely connected family groups based on blood relationships and marriages.

 Since the 1950s, the organization's influence has spread towards Northern Italy and worldwide.
 According to a 2013 "Threat Assessment on Italian Organized Crime" by Europol and the Guardia di Finanza, the 'Ndrangheta is among the richest (in 2008 their income was around 55 billion dollars) and most powerful organized crime groups in the world.

 The 'Ndrangheta is also known to engage in cocaine (controlling up to 80% of that flowing through Europe) and heroin trafficking, murder, bombings, counterfeiting, illegal gambling, frauds, thefts, labor racketeering, loan sharking, illegal immigration, and rarely some kidnapping.

-Basilischi (Basilicatan Mafia)

-The Basilischi is a mafia organization founded in 1994 in Potenza.
-After the maxi-trial in 1999 which caused the capture of many high-ranking members, the group became fractured and fell further under the influence of the more powerful Calabrian-based 'Ndrangheta.